Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 Disadvantages

-Chime's 2% APY beats out the well-established legacy banks, but it falls a little flat compared to other online banks.
-More importantly, past customers tells us that Chime has serious security issues.
+Chime's 2% APY beats out the well-established legacy banks, but it falls a little flat compared to other online banks like Betterment, which offers a 5% APY.
+More importantly, past customers tell us that Chime has had serious security issues.
 Why trust a bank if you can't ensure your money is safe?

 Roots